-We are looking for students with interest in all of the areas listed below.
-Interns will also collaborate with External Affairs’ related policy teams, including the Half in Ten, the LGBT Progress, and the Crime and Firearm Policy teams.
+External Affairs interns learn many of the basic skills it takes to work at a progressive nonprofit from a front-row seat.
+The External Affairs team is looking for students with interest in all of the areas listed below.
+Interns will also collaborate with External Affairs-related policy teams, including Half in Ten, LGBT Progress, and the Crime and Firearm Policy team.
 Ideal candidates should have a strong interest in the intersection of policy and outreach.

 The Government Affairs team advances American Progress’ policies at the federal, state, and local levels.
 In addition to working with elected leaders and their staff, American Progress strives to partner with other organizations that advocate for progressive goals and priorities.
 Interns are needed for projects such as short web-based research assignments, contact management, tracking legislation, and providing briefing materials on topics as assigned.
 Ideal candidates will have strong research and writing skills, as well as an interest in legislative processes.

 The Constituent Relationship Management, or CRM, team manages the development of American Progress’ CRM system and related technologies.
 The Email team is responsible for American Progress’ email marketing and dissemination.
 This team needs assistance with the email marketing portfolio, maintenance of the organization’s contact database, research to improve American Progress’ outreach capabilities, as well as administrative and list maintenance tasks.
 Ideal candidates will have technical experience with a CRM platform, particularly Salesforce, and email marketing.

 Other duties may include conducting targeted research and reporting on policy meetings, seminars, hearings, and lectures.
 Whenever possible, interns are encouraged to write on the subject of their choice either as a contributor to a larger final piece or as an individual author of a column for the website.